The Head Shop: Recent reviews

 One recent reviewer describes the music as "a demented fusion of ’69 era heavy psych and ’66 era garage punk".
 A 2006 promotion of the CD reissue on eBay by "Groovers Paradise" describes the album this way: "This underground New York psychedelic project has a unique sound – soulful vocals, fluid Hammond organ, fuzzy bass, distorted lead guitars, lots of weird percussion instruments, augmented by unexpected stereo effects."

 An anonymous Dutch fan calls this "a very special album" and makes a detailed track-by-track analysis of the record, citing influences on the album ranging from Arthur Brown to James Brown, and, regarding the "Revolution" cover: "The original idea was to mix Beatles with contemporary music (Schönberg and Mahler) into a new trip of music, making new music in a true ‘progressive’ edge.".

 The accolades are not unanimous, however.
 The exhaustive Acid Archives describes the album as "full of sound effects, fuzz guitar and creative arrangements, but without the songs to elevate it to keeper status.
 A couple of Beatles covers are particularly ill-advised.
 The heavier songs are probably the highlights.
 Good but not great."

 Connection with Milan

 Although the band is obscure by any standard, the Head Shop is probably the best known and one of the last of the many projects masterminded by Milan, an enigmatic music industry professional who produced and performed on a variety of recordings released in the 1960s.
-Virtually all of the Milan projects, including the Head Shop are highly sought collectors' items, and original sealed copies of the Epic album surface occasionally.
+Virtually all of the Milan projects, including the Head Shop are highly sought collector's items, and original sealed copies of the Epic album surface occasionally.
 The album was produced by Milan, and the associate producer is Maxim; they are also listed as the songwriters on the original songs, which include "Listen with a Third Ear", "Heaven Here We Come" and "Prophecy".